 in the European countries during the financial crisis. (submitted)

 Serra, L. and Maynou, L. (2019).
 How different socioeconomic conditions affect economic inequality in the Catalan regions.

 Maynou, L. (2016).
 Restrictive vs Non-Restrictive drug reimbursement systems: evidence from the European countries.
 CRESWP#201612-95

 Maynou, L. and Cairns, J. (2016).
 An Empirical Analysis of Drug Reimbursement Decisions in 10 European countries.
 Working Paper LSHTM-THETA nº2.

 WORK IN PROGRESS

-- "The Effect of Deaths of Despair on the Brexit Referendum Outcome" (joint with Alistair McGuire, LSE)
+- "The Effect of Deaths of Despair on sequential upheavals: Brexit Referendum and Covid-19 pandemic" (joint with McGuire, A., LSE)

-physical activity, the lower mental wellbeing: evidence from Catalonia" (joint with Hernández-Pizarro, H., CRES-UPF)
+- "The lower physical activity, the lower mental well-being: evidence from Catalonia" (joint with Hernández-Pizarro, H., CRES-UPF)

 - "Young frailty" (joint with Andrew Street, LSE)